Built for the wheel

 Before

-Etsy shop where a $380 cone 10 reduction dinnerware set generates $38 in platform fees without offsite ads, the wheel-thrown construction and food-safe certification are buried in 2,000 characters of description text, and the glaze recipe that defines the piece's surface is nowhere — no connection between the shop listing and the studio knowledge behind it
+Etsy shop where a $380 cone 10 reduction dinnerware set generates $38 in platform fees without offsite ads, the wheel-thrown construction and food-safe certification are buried in description text, and the glaze recipe that defines the piece's surface is nowhere — no connection between the shop listing and the studio knowledge behind it

 With VeloCMS